 c.
 Draw the conditioning sequence:

-Summarise the factors which may alter the effectiveness of the consequences of 8.
-Conditioning.
+- 8. During the injection desensitisation process, what must happen if at any stage the Rhino appears distressed? - 9.
+Summarise the factors which may alter the effectiveness of the consequences of Conditioning.

 CONDITIONING FACTOR DESCRIPTION

 1.

 2.

 3.

 4.